 - Google does NOT use meta descriptions to rank you higher.
 However, if set-up correctly, Google might register the higher CTR and reward you for this.

 When building a Joomla site, the first thing you are often advised to do is to add a global meta-description, using the Global Configuration settings.
 This ensures that every page will have a meta-description.
-However, it will be the same for all pages of your site, which is why I personally leave it empty (I add it for individual pages later).
+However, it will be the same for all pages of your site, which is why I personally leave it empty (I add it for individual pages later) and I strongly advise you to do the same.
 If you want to use it though, you can enable it from:

 System > Global Configuration > Site tab, under Meta-Data